Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: ChatGPT Experiment Setup

 Table \ref{tab:chatgpt} exemplifies inputs for relation classification tasks.
-The inputs comprise the task and label description, a sentence list (usually limited to less than 50 sentences due to word constraints), and the task requirements.
+Our task is characterized by challenging fine-grained classification that demands a substantial amount of input information.
+Due to token limitations and API costs, inputting one example at a time with a lengthy prompt is inefficient and costly.
+Instead, we used a long prompt followed by a list of input sentences to stay within the maximum token limits and obtain a list of predicted labels.
+More specifically, the inputs comprise the task and label description, a sentence list (usually limited to less than 50 sentences due to word constraints), and the task requirements.
 The anticipated output from the model is the predicted labels.
 Despite our repeated emphasis on ChatGPT generating only predefined labels, certain issues remain.
 To mitigate these, we use numerical codes (01-15) instead of text labels (AGREE - ASSAULT), reducing ChatGPT's generation of labels outside the predefined set.
 Additionally, we've noticed that ChatGPT tends to forget the task description and predefined label information, necessitating their input each time.
 Finally, refining the task and label description doesn't yield improved results.
 This underscores the complexity of the task, involving semantically non-mutually exclusive fine-grained labels, which proves challenging for ChatGPT.